msakuta/SqScripter/VC2015/sqscripter-test/doc/reference/Creep.rst

    Order this Creep to store havested resources into adjacent Spawn.

+.. js:function:: Creep.attack(direction)

+   :param direction: Ignored.

+   Order this Creep to attack an enemy Creep at an adjacent tile.
+   Attacking costs resources, so the Creep needs to have at least some resources to perfom attacking.

 .. js:function:: Creep.findPath(to)

    :param RoomPosition to: the destination to search path to.